-Slingo is a game with an extensive history almost as striking and unique as the game itself.
-Even though most will think it is a recent invention, it is not.
-The game was invented in the early 90s by a Retired gentleman named Sal Falciglia.
+Slingo is a game with a history as unique as the game itself.
+Even though most will believe it is a recent invention, it is not.
+Slingo was invented in the early 90s by Sal Falciglia.
 He has turned out to be a producer of amazing game content.

 Slingo Concept and Making it Work

-The Concept of Slingo was first spoken about on a plane trip from France back to the United States.
-It was initially conceptualised as being a game for Television.
+The concept of Slingo was first spoken about on a plane trip from France back to the United States.
+It was conceptualised as being a game for Television.
 At that time, there were several popular TV Game shows.
 Wheel of Fortune ruled the ratings for game shows back then.

-The idea of pairing Bingo & Slots took a lot of work.
+The idea of pairing Bingo & Slots took a lot of labour.
 It also involved a Mexican Peso 5 Reel slot machine plus an idea hastily scribbled down at 2 am to realise the vision.
-That is an oversimplification, as it was a Falciglia family enterprise that involved a Grandfather and Grandsons in working out the strategy of the Slingo game.
+That is an oversimplification, as it was a Falciglia family enterprise that involved Grandfather and Grandsons in working out the concept of the Slingo game.

 Computerizing Slingo & AOL